AdobeDocs/commerce-learn.en/help/merchant/introduction/3-5-create-simple-product.md

 ---
-title: Unit 3.5 - Introduction to Commerce for business users
+title: [!DNL Commerce] for business users - Simple products
-description: Creating a simple product using product attribute sets
+description: Learn how to create a simple product using product attribute sets.
 topic: Commerce
 kt: 5771
 doc-type: video